open-telemetry/opentelemetry-operator/docs/api.md

-dataSourceRef specifies the object from which to populate the volume with data, if a non-empty volum
+dataSourceRef specifies the object from which to populate the volume with data, if a non-empty volume is desired.

 <table>
     <thead>